adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	  <div class="col pd20 pd50 fs2 fs3">Column 2</div>
 	</div>

 The latter class names override the former.
 There is no responsive behaviour here.
-To achieve this you need a crazy class name such as `.fs3large`.

-This is merely scratching the surface of the problems you will face with this approach to CSS development.
+To achieve this you would need a class name such as `.fs3large`.
+This is merely scratching the surface of the problems you will face if you use this CSS approach.

-Alternatively, take the following semantic mark-up:
+Alternatively, take the following *semantic* mark-up:

 	<div class="someModule">
 	  <div class="someModule-someComponent"></div>
 	  <div class="someModule-someOtherComponent"></div>
 	</div>

-The styles are isolated to the module.
-And you can apply the rules flexibly within CSS.
-Just 6 CSS declarations are needed with 3 of those inside Media Queries.
+The classes are isolated to the module.
+They enable you to style these components easily with how ever many media queries you need.

-As an aside, consider how valuable a responsive grid system is.
+As an aside, think about how valuable a responsive grid system is.
 A visual layout should adapt to the *content*, not the other way around.
 The content should not adapt to a predefined responsive grid.
 That's poor design.

 ## 2. Because styles change based on states